Certain BCS wavefunctions are quantum many-body scars

-where $O$ is an arbitrary operator, $T$ is a generator of $G$. $H_0$ has to satisfy $[H_0, C^2_G]= W_c \cdot C^2_G$, where $W_c$ is some operator and $C^2_G$ is the quadratic Casimir of the group $G$.
-In particular, this condition is satisfied by an $H_0$ that is $G$-invariant. $G$ is a continuous group that is O($N$) or that contains O($N$) as a sub-group.
-Various Hamiltonian terms that can be used as $H_0$ or $T$ for single-band fermionic Hilbert space have been discussed in Ref. \cite{Pakrouski:2021jon} and the ones suitable for multi-flavour fermions in Ref. \cite{paper3Case1Majorana}.
+where $O$ is an arbitrary operator (unrelated to the pairing operator $\CO$), $T$ is a generator of $G$. $H_0$ has to satisfy $[H_0, C^2_G]= W_c \cdot C^2_G$, where $W_c$ is some operator and $C^2_G$ is the quadratic Casimir of the group $G$.
+In particular, this condition is satisfied by an $H_0$ that is $G$-invariant.
+Example Hamiltonian terms that can be used as $H_0$ or $T$ for single-orbital fermionic Hilbert space have been discussed in Ref. \cite{Pakrouski:2021jon}.
+The spectrum within the scar subspace spanned by the tower $\ket{\phi_n}$ \eqref{eq:genTowerWf} is determined solely by $H_0$ which takes the form of a $(NK+1)\times(NK+1)$ matrix.

-Note that any $OT$ term annihilates any state in \eqref{eq:genTowerWf} exactly and the spectrum within that $NK+1$-dimensional subspace is determined solely by $H_0$.

-In the Appendix \ref{sec:SU2gensAreH0Basis} we argue that almost any admissible bilinear $H_0$ term is a linear combination of the three SU(2) generators $ [\CO_j,\CO^\dagger_j]; \CO_j ; \CO^\dagger_j$.
-The only restriction is that for type-\rom{1} all the chemical potentials terms $\mu n_\alpha$ must have flavour-independent strength $\mu$.
-Similarly, for type-\rom{2} we have to require that all the couplings $B$ in the terms of the form $B (n_{\alpha\uparrow}-n_{\alpha\downarrow})$ are also flavour-independent.
+Diagonal entries of this matrix can only come from the commutator $[\CO,\CO^\dagger]$ which are chemical potential/magnetization terms.
+We may introduce the restriction that for type-\rom{1} all the chemical potential terms $\mu_\alpha n_\alpha$ must have the same strength with $\mu$ thus independent of flavour $\alpha$.
+Similarly, for type-\rom{2} we may require that all the couplings in the terms of the form $B^\alpha_z (n^\alpha_{\uparrow}-n^\alpha_{\downarrow})$ are the same with $B^\alpha_z$ independent of $\alpha$.